circleci/circleci-docs/jekyll/_cci2/containers.md

 description: How to leverage CircleCI containers
 ---

 This document describes the basics of containers and how to leverage the containers in your plan to speed up your job and workflow runs.
+For more information on what containers are and why they are useful, see this [Docker overview](https://www.docker.com/resources/what-container).

 ## Overview